BeastNeedsMoreTorque/railheadcode/notes.md

 ### Steps to remove directory
 $ git rm -r --cached MyFolder //--cached removes it from git but not the local file system

 $ git commit -m "Removed folder from repository"

 $ git push origin master // another branch

+## TODOs
-1. Baked potato
+1. Practice
-2. Baked beans
+2. More Practive
-3. Pepper
+3. Even More Practice